JeffreyBenjaminBrown/digraphs-with-text/tree view for rslt.md

        greed  v?  self-respect   //about    only if you hold  out for the highest bidder do you feel like groceries
 ```

-(If that last portion looks awkward, there's a solution: see "`that` as context", below.)
+(If that last portion looks awkward, there's a solution: see "anaphora for brevity", below.)

 If a phrase involving the focus expression is interesting enough to deserve promotion out of that `phrases` category, it can be recorded as a relationship like `[phrase involving word] \(is interesting about) word`.
 Which leads naturally to the next topic: